erwanpersonne/SURFATM/README.md

 ../output

-The data folder contains all simulation parameters.
+The data folder contains all simulation parameters and variables.